sahithyandev/s3/src/content/docs/computer-architecture/11-pipelining.md

 ### Pipe stage

 Aka. pipe segment.
-A specific part of the pipeline that performs a particular function, such as fetching, decoding, executing, or writing back results.
-Stages are connected sequentially.
+A specific part of the pipeline that performs a particular function.

 ### Depth of pipeline